 What is the Advanced Water Purification Program?

 The Advanced Water Purification Program is a collaborative effort between Padre Dam Municipal Water District, Helix Water District, the City of El Cajon and the County of San Diego.
 It will create a new, local, sustainable and drought proof drinking water supply using state-of-the-art technology to purify East County’s recycled water.
 This water recycling opportunity would diversify East County’s water supply and reduce our dependence on imported water.
-If the program moves forward, it will meet approximately 25-30 percent of East County’s current drinking water needs.
+If the program moves forward, it will produce up to 30 percent of East County’s current drinking water needs.
 Click here to view an informative video about the program.

 The program includes using four advanced water purification steps to clean recycled water, with the end product so clean that it is near-distilled in quality.
 The purified water will then be piped to and blended with water in Lake Jennings and treated at the R.M.
 Levy Water Treatment Plant before being distributed into the drinking water system.
 Each day 15 million gallons of wastewater will be treated and 11.5 million gallons of purified drinking water will be produced.
 The graphic below shows the elements of the program.

 Water will be distributed from the R.M Levey Water Treatment Facility.
 Helix and Padre Dam will be purchasing the purified water through water service agreements with the Program’s Joint Powers Authority.
 This new purified water supply will provide approximate 30 percent of East County’s current drinking water demands.
 The map below shows the service area of the program.

 - Most of East County’s drinking water is imported.

 - Imported water travels from hundreds of miles away from the Sacramento Bay Delta and the Colorado River.

 - The cost of imported water is expected to continue to rise.